-Un-sportsmanlike conduct shall not be tolerated.
-Such conduct by an athlete or anyone deemed to be assisting an athlete shall result in disqualification of the athlete or the person in question and may further result in suspension from future events (see also Appendix 1 - Congress Procedures, Appendix 2 - Code of Ethics and Conduct).
+Unsportsmanlike conduct shall not be tolerated.
+Such conduct by an athlete or anyone deemed to be assisting an athlete shall result in disqualification of the athlete or the person in question and may further result in suspension from future events (see also Appendix 1-Congress Procedures in Book 1, Appendix 1-Congress Procedures, Appendix 2-Code of Ethics and Conduct in Book 1).